Islandora-Labs/Islandora-Cookbook/recipes/collection_search.md

 This is a simple view following the `member_of` relationship, though it could follow any parent-child relationship.

-#### Creating an aggregated search
+#### Creating an aggregated search field

 We need to create a field in Solr that the search view will use to search on.
-(This is not necessary if using the Advanced Search module)
+It should combine all the fields in the content that you want to be searchable (This is not necessary if using the Advanced Search module).
+Alternately, you could skip this step and use the "Rendered Entity" Solr field, if you have entities rendered in a way that displays all the desired fields.

 To create the search field go to **Admin -> Configuration -> Search and Metadata -> Search API**